appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

 ### Automatic update

+When you turn on automatic update, it first creates a backup and then starts the update.
 Follow the below steps to turn on the auto updates:

 1. Go to the root directory of the Appsmith installation and run: